Below you will find the IELTS speaking vocabulary for different topics in the IELTS speaking test.

 Indulge – to enjoy the pleasure of something.
 “Well, to relax, I make a huge hot chocolate, loaded with marshmallows, then grab a pack of biscuits, and indulge my sweet tooth for an hour or two”.

 Mere – used to emphasize how insignificant someone or something is.
 “The mountain cannot be climbed by mere mortals”.

 Here is a post full of advanced grammar techniques for your speaking exam.

 Even native speakers are impressed by other native speakers who have an expansive vocabulary.
 Similarly, a reduced vocabulary is often associated to reduced intelligence (source).

-There are so many more richer more elegant words for you to use in your IELTS exam::
+There are so many richer and more elegant words for you to use in your IELTS exam:

 Active vocabulary helps your fluency